Proportionally Representative Clustering: Fairness for the Discrete Setting

-\begin{remark} {\citet{CFLM19a} present an algorithm called ``Greedy Capture.''
+Notably, by satisfying PRF, Algorithm~\ref{alg:PRF-discrete} matches the best known PF approximation factor in the discrete setting.
+As the following remark highlights, however, the existing algorithms do not capture PRF. \begin{remark} {\citet{CFLM19a} present Greedy Capture.
 An equivalent algorithm, called ALG$_g$, is also presented by \citet{LLS+21a}.
-However, it can be shown that these algorithms do not satisfy PRF.} {In fact, for given $k$, these algorithms may fail to output $k$ candidate locations.\footnote{To see this, let $k=3$ and let $\boldsymbol{x}=(0,0,1)$. \citeauthor{CFLM19a}'s Greedy Capture algorithm and \citeauthor{LLS+21a}'s ALG$_g$ will select candidate locations 0 and 1, but will not output a 3rd location.
-Of course, this issue could be rectified by arbitrarily choosing a 3rd candidate location---but then there is no guarantee that the set of locations would satisfy PRF. } } \end{remark}
+However, these algorithms do not satisfy unanimous proportionality, and thus also do not satisfy PRF.} {In fact, for given $k$, both algorithms may fail to output $k$ candidate locations.\footnote{To see this, let $k=3$ and let $N=(0,0,1)$. \citeauthor{CFLM19a}'s Greedy Capture and \citeauthor{LLS+21a}'s ALG$_g$ will select candidate locations 0 and 1, but will not output a third location.
+Since unanimous proportionality requires the selection of two centers at 0 and one center at 1, the algorithms violate the stronger axiom of PRF in both the unconstrained and discrete setting.
+In this case, re-running Greedy Capture with the remaining centers will give PRF, but this does not hold in general.}} \end{remark}

+In \ref{app: strengthen PRF}, we consider two natural and stronger notions of PRF in the discrete setting (that also apply {to} the continuous setting).
+We show that the versions that we consider do not guarantee the existence of a fair outcome.}